Explore Your Data with Einstein Copilot for Tableau

 • When creating a calculation, Einstein Copilot can't yet ask clarifying questions.
 You might need to be specific or iterate, such as specifying "change the field FIRST NAME into proper capitalisation" if there is more than one field with the word "name" in its name.

 • Available calculations can vary by connection type.
-For example, percentile calculations are only available with data extracts.
+For example, certain date functions such as DATEPARSE(Link opens in a new window) are only supported by data extracts and a subset of possible connectors.

 • Einstein Copilot can’t create a calculation and then automatically use it in the viz.
 Instead do this as a two-step process.
 Ask for the calculation and add it to the Data pane; then ask for the viz and reference the new calculated field by name.